stacksmith/trivial-project/README.md

 If you examine the stock `.local.tp` file you will see that `:SYSTEM` is defined as "~~NAME~~".
 This will expand correctly into the value of `:NAME`.
 There will be two expansions: `~~SYSTEM~~` into `~~NAME~~`, followed by `~~NAME~~` into the value of `:NAME` in the invocation.

-`:DEFAULT-ACTION` however is define as :COPY.  `:DEFAULT-ACTION` is never expanded - it is an internal symbol only, used to configure the expansion engine.
+`:DEFAULT-ACTION` however is defined as :COPY.  `:DEFAULT-ACTION` is never expanded - it is an internal symbol only, used to configure the expansion engine.

 ### Reserved Symbols